-Michael L. Gregg, Amy C. Bleier, and Fern Swenson 2016
+Michael L. Gregg, Amy C. Bleier, and Fern Swenson 2021

 The Heart River Study Unit (HRSU) is somewhat understudied considering its central location within North Dakota.
 Much of this Study Unit (SU) has remained topographically intact while strip mines have been developed to the north and south, oil and gas developments to the west, and expansive portions of the Missouri River valley have been inundated to the southeast.
-Wind energy and a few oil well pads/access roads projects have occurred in the SU since the last update in 2007.
+Wind energy and a few oil well pads/access roads projects have occurred in the SU since 2007.